iglayo/data_engineer_challenge/README.md

 1. Extract data from ESIOS export to parquet format, running: python run_pipeline.py
-Downloads the last 21 days of demand and normalizes dates to UTC Save the file to data/raw/1293_YYYY-MM-DD_YYYY-MM-DD.parquet, from the root of the project If there is no API key or the API fails, it will attempt to load data/example_1293.csv
+Downloads the last 21 days of demand and normalizes dates to UTC Saves the file to data/raw/1293_YYYY-MM-DD_YYYY-MM-DD.parquet, from the root of the project If there is no API key or the API fails, it will attempt to load data/example_1293.csv

 2. Generate time features